This delicious workshop helps establish a sense of scale and distance within the Solar System, while finding out how planets move.

 TRAVEL & OVERNIGHT STAY

-Travel is free within a 20 mile radius of Hastings, and charged at 45p per mile if you need us to travel further.
-And if the journey will take us over 2 hours, we may have to charge for an overnight stay which costs an extra £40.
+We travel to the following counties in South East England: East Sussex, West Sussex, Surrey, Kent and parts of Greater London south of the Thames.
+Travel is charged at 45p per mile from our base in Hastings to your venue and back again.
+If the journey will take us over 1½ hours, we charge for an overnight stay which costs an extra £45.
 If our journey includes tolls and ferry charges, these will be added too.

 LOCATION & SPACE